-If honesty really is the best policy for a happy and intimacy-filled life, then why do you find yourself avoiding telling the truth to someone?
+If honesty really is the best policy for a happy and intimacy-filled life, then why “do you/me/so many people” often find ourselves avoiding telling the truth to someone?

-Why don’t you speak up when someone is bugging you?
+Why don’t “you/me/so many people” speak up when someone is bugging us?

 Or let someone know when they did something which hurts?

-These superficial relationships then wind up feeling unsatisfying, uncomfortable, unsafe – and probably somewhat lonely.
+These superficial relationships then wind up feeling unsatisfying, uncomfortable, unsafe – and thereby somewhat lonely.

 (Note: Courageous Dialogues are best done in person – not by email – because body language and nuances can be lost or misinterpreted.)

 Begin with a compliment, sharing something you appreciate about the other person, so they believe in your good intentions.

 Next, share your truth – in a warm way.
 (Tools below!)

 Then at the close of your courageous dialogue, end with another compliment, so the other person leaves the talk feeling safely loved – instead of unsafely judged.

 It is important to let the other person know your opinion is not necessarily the whole truth and nothing but the truth.